 As we pushed farther up the trail the views became more spectacular still.
 Two additional viewpoints allowed for fantastic photo opportunities of the monastery – just be prepared to wait as every other tourist on the hike will also be stopping off to do exactly what you are planning to.
 Views of the valleys below were also breathtakingly beautiful and warranted numerous stops of their own.

 You will reach a peak just before the monastery itself.
 From this point on you will have to navigate roughly 375 steps to reach your goal.
 For the horribly unfit or the elderly, this section could well be the most difficult to overcome.
-However, Jimmy informed us of an 84-year-old woman who had bested them mere months before our visit (even if it did take her thirteen hours in total!) which should be enough to spur on even the most exhausted and shameless visitor.
+However, Jimmy informed us of an 84-year-old woman who had bested them mere months before our visit (even if it did take her thirteen hours in total!) which should be enough to spur on even the most exhausted visitor.

 When you are almost within touching distance of Tiger’s Nest you will be greeted by a waterfall that almost seems to bless your arrival with its cool spray.
 From this point you are only a few small flights away from your destination.
 As you approach the entrance you will be required to pull on long pants and collared shirt if you aren’t already wearing them and surrender your cameras, bags and mobile phones to security.